csswizardry/csswizardry.github.com/_includes/faq-workshops.md

   <summary>How long do workshops last?</summary>

   <p>At least one day—a half-day isn’t long enough to cover anything of real
-  substance..
+  substance.
 I recommend running a two-day workshop so that day one can be spent learning, and day two spent implementing.
 It’s hugely valuable to host a second hackathon-style second day so that your team can begin to put their newfound knowledge into practice with my guidance.</p>